Ray Guy Award

 In 1973, Guy became the first pure punter ever drafted in the first round of the NFL draft.
 In 14 years with the Oakland Raiders, Guy was an integral weapon in propelling the Raiders to three Super Bowl titles and appeared in seven Pro Bowls.

 In 2004, Ray Guy was inducted into the College Football Hall of Fame, becoming the first punter to achieve the honor.
+In Augusta of 2014, he was inducted in the Pro Football Hall of Fame.

 All-Time Award Recipients